Watussi2014/turing-ai-reviewer/README.md

 # AI project reviewer for Turing College

-This tool uses a Large Language Model (LLM) to automatically review Data Science, Machine Learning, Data Analysis, and general programming projects.
+This tool uses Large Language Models (LLMs) to automatically review Data Science, Machine Learning, Data Analysis, and general programming projects.
 It analyzes the repository and provides feedback based on the project requirements and other important aspects

 ## How to use
 1. You can simply visit this [link](https://turing-ai-reviewer.onrender.com)